the-hyp0cr1t3/CC/README.md

 </details>

 ## C++ STL
 STL, or Standard Template Library, is a huge library of useful functions.
-If you're not already familiar with it, [this](https://hackerrank.com/domains/cpp/stl) is a good place to start.
+If you're not already familiar with it, [this](https://www.hackerearth.com/practice/notes/standard-template-library/) is a good place to start.
+Try out a few problems [here](https://hackerrank.com/domains/cpp/stl).

 ## Getting started
 [Here](CC%20Sites.md) is a comprehensive guide on Competitive Coding websites (primarily CodeForces, which I recommend).